-Funds sufficient to meet National MI's minimum borrower contribution requirements are required to be from the borrower's own funds.
-The remaining funds may come from additional eligible sources.
-Certain assets may not be considered (are ineligible) for purposes of mortgage insurance underwriting and approval.
+When the applicable product eligibility matrix requires funds sufficient to meet National Ml's minimum borrower contribution requirements, then such funds must be from the occupant borrower's own funds (per Section 3.5.3.1).
+The remaining funds may come from additional eligible sources (per Section 3.5.3.2).
+Certain assets may not be considered (are ineligible) for purposes of mortgage insurance underwriting and approval (per Section 3.5.3.3).

-3.5.3.1 Source of Minimum Borrower Contributions (Borrower's Own Funds)
+3.5.3.1 Source of Minimum Borrower Contributions (Occupant Borrower's Own Funds)

 Minimum required borrower contributions are documented on the applicable product eligibility matrix.
-Eligible funds must be under the ownership and control of the borrower for a minimum of 90 days prior to the loan application.
+Unless otherwise indicated (below), eligible funds must be under the ownership and control of the borrower for a minimum of 90 days prior to the loan application.
 Large deposits or cumulative large deposits (exceeding 50% of monthly income) identified on an asset statement must be investigated if they are not related to normal transaction activity (payroll deposits, rental income deposits, social security deposits, etc.).
 The source of these deposits must be documented.
 Large deposits from sources that do not meet the requirements for the minimum borrower contribution cannot be used to meet the requirement.
+For purchase transactions using the VOD form, when the Current Balance exceeds the Average Balance by more than 50% of the monthly income, then additional source of funds documentation is required.

-The following are acceptable sources of the borrower's own funds:
+The following are acceptable sources of the occupant borrower's own funds: